Darlington 10k and running events

 Does the course go on public roads with traffic?

-The course is on public roads.
-These will be closed for the duration of the run.
+These roads will be closed for the duration of the run.

 Please note: